 Governance checklist before building

-Before building an AI agent, define its boundary.
+Before building an AI agent, use an AI Agent Readiness Assessment to define its boundary.
 What systems can it read?
 What systems can it write to?
 Which actions require human approval?
 What data is sensitive?
 What logs are needed for audit?
 What happens when a tool fails?
 What should the agent do when confidence is low?

 How NextPage approaches AI agent development

 NextPage treats AI agents as software systems, not isolated prompts.
+Our AI development services connect models, workflow logic, integrations, evaluation, and human review into production-ready systems.
 A practical build usually starts with workflow discovery, data and integration mapping, risk review, prototype design, evaluation, human-in-the-loop controls, deployment, and ongoing improvement.

 The best first agent is often narrow: one workflow, clear success criteria, limited permissions, and measurable outcomes.
 After that system is stable, it can be expanded with more tools, richer memory, or additional specialized agents.